yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

-   echo         Have the application echo a message info         Get some info about the application set_option   Set an option on the application append_tx    Append a new tx to application check_tx     Validate a tx commit       Get application Merkle root hash help, h      Shows a list of commands or help for one command
+   echo         Have the application echo a message info         Get some info about the application set_option   Set an option on the application deliver_tx    Append a new tx to application check_tx     Validate a tx commit       Get application Merkle root hash help, h      Shows a list of commands or help for one command